lrleon/back-pvt/README.md

 # `back-pvt`

-`back-pvt` is a C++ library for reservoir/production fluids characterization through the Black Oil Method.
+`back-pvt` is a C++ library and backend tools for reservoir/production fluids characterization through the Black Oil Method.

 ## Main Features